Almost everyone dislikes meetings.

 This stand-up approach came out of our curiosity to explore and expand team collaboration.
 We encourage you to imagine your own ways of working and explore new ways of working.
 If you do, please share them with us.
 We’re here to learn together with you.

-You can also use a free, interactive template to apply these tips in your next team stand-up with MURAL’s Free Forever Plan.
-MURAL’s Free Forever Plan now lets you test drive ready-to-use templates for hundreds of popular meeting types and goals and apply the tips in this article.
-When you facilitate stand-ups in MURAL, you gain an effective and helpful assistant to help run your next meeting.
+You can also use a free, interactive template to apply these tips in your next team stand-up with Mural’s Free Forever Plan.
+Mural's Free Forever Plan now lets you test drive ready-to-use templates for hundreds of popular meeting types and goals and apply the tips in this article.
+When you facilitate stand-ups in Mural, you gain an effective and helpful assistant to help run your next Agile meeting.